danintel/sawtooth-faq/installation.rst

 What does this error mean ``repository ... xenial InRelease' doesn't support architecture 'i386'``?
 ---------------------------
+Following could be possibilities:

+#.
 You installed on a 32-bit-only system.
 Install on a 64-bit system.

+#.
+You are using 64-bit system, but your linux variant has enabled additional architecture i386. ``apt`` is expecting the repository for all configured architectures on your machine.
+One safe way to solve this error would be to tell ``apt`` to get only 64-bit repository.
+For example, ``sudo add-apt-repository 'deb [arch=amd64] http://repo.sawtooth.me/ubuntu.....'``.

 I get this error running ``sawset``: ``ModuleNotFoundError: No module named 'colorlog'``
 -------------------------------